The CoquitlamConnect citizen engagement app was developed as a way for citizens to further engage and interact with the city of Coquitlam.

 I was actually born in Coquitlam, and I'm pretty proud that I was able to play such an active part in enabling the city to better address the needs of residents.

-The CoquitlamConnect app is packed with features to allow residents to easily connect with the city.
+The CoquitlamConnect citizen engagement app is packed with features to allow residents to easily connect with the city.

 The CoquitlamConnect iOS mobile application was built in the Swift programming language.
 The Android app is built in the Kotlin programming language.
 The apps are built using a Parse back end and React front end.
 The application is hosted on a Canadian AWS server.